openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 `attachments_supported`: Required when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 When present, this array shall have at least one member.
 If omitted, the OP does not support attachments.

 `digest_algorithms_supported`: Required when OP supports external attachments.
 JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
-If the OP supports external attachments, the OP will support only 'approved' hash algorithms.

 This is an example openid-configuration snippet: